 The case has been remanded back to the Whatcom County Hearing Examiner to issue a final decision in this matter that is consistent with Judge Freeman’s ruling.

-UPDATE: On April 20, 2021, Phillips 66 filed a Notice of Appeal to Court of Appeals, Division 1, with Whatcom County and Friends of the San Juans listed as defendants.
-We’re exploring next steps.
-Click here to access the Notice of Appeal document.
+On May 3, 2021, Phillips 66 filed an appeal with the Washington State Court of Appeals, Division One, with Whatcom County and Friends of the San Juans listed as defendants.

-Thank you to the Northwest Fund for the Environment and the Bullitt Foundation for supporting this legal work.
+Thank you to the Northwest Fund for the Environment, the Bullitt Foundation, and the Stand Up to Oil coalition for supporting this legal work.

 For more information about this appeal, please contact Lovel Pratt.